fnauman/fnauman.github.io/_posts/2019-09-09-machine-learning-approach-to-dynamos.md

 but as we describe in the paper, this could be misleading as the alpha term here really represents the balance between the generation and dissipation due to currents.
 In other words, the current density (the curl of B) is highly correlated with the magnetic field so the algorithms are unable to differentiate between the contributions from different terms.

-This might seems anti-climactic: why use sophisticated machine learning algorithms to arrive at the conclusion that regularized linear regression is the best model?
-Our goal in this work is to demonstrate that machine learning algorithms should in principle be used for constructing reduced order models of DNS and more complex data such as shear-driven dynamos might lead to the conclusions that indeed linear regression is incapable of modeling dynamos.
+This goes against the [principle of parsimony](https://www.ejwagenmakers.com/inpress/VandekerckhoveEtAlinpress.pdf): why use sophisticated machine learning algorithms to arrive at the conclusion that regularized linear regression is the best model?
+Our goal in this work is to demonstrate that various machine learning algorithms can model non-linearities, interactions and outliers much better than linear regression.
+However, if the data is highly organized such as in the helical dynamo case considered here, then *regularlized* linear regression indeed might outperform more sophisticated algorithms.
+Most previous work has not considered various algorithms and our work is the first one conducting a comparison of various algorithms to construct dynamo models from DNS data.